-We have agreed in principle, subject to approval by the court, to settle this lawsuit.
+We have agreed in principle, subject to approval by the court, to settle this lawsuit and the process for seeking that approval is now underway.
 Under the terms of the proposed settlement, we have agreed to implement certain changes to our corporate governance and health, safety, and environmental policies and agreed to pay the plaintiffs' legal fees, which are not material.

-Angola Investigations
+Investigations

-We are conducting an internal investigation of certain areas of our operations in Angola, focusing on compliance with certain company policies, including our Code of Business Conduct (COBC), and the FCPA and other applicable laws.
+We are conducting internal investigations of certain areas of our operations in Angola and Iraq, focusing on compliance with certain company policies, including our Code of Business Conduct (COBC), and the FCPA and other applicable laws.

 In December 2010, we received an anonymous e-mail alleging that certain current and former personnel violated our COBC and the FCPA, principally through the use of an Angolan vendor.
 The e-mail also alleges conflicts of interest, self-dealing, and the failure to act on alleged violations of our COBC and the FCPA.
-We contacted the DOJ to advise them that we were initiating an internal investigation with the assistance of outside counsel and independent forensic accountants.
+We contacted the DOJ to advise them that we were initiating an internal investigation.

-During the second half of 2011, we participated in several meetings with the DOJ and the SEC to brief them on the status of our investigation and provided them documents.
-We are currently responding to a subpoena from the SEC regarding this matter and are producing all relevant documents.
-We understand that current and former employees have also received subpoenas from the SEC regarding this matter.
+Since the third quarter of 2011, we have been participating in meetings with the DOJ and the SEC to brief them on the status of our investigation and have been producing documents to them both voluntarily and as a result of SEC subpoenas to the company and certain of our current and former officers and employees.